VenkataSateesh8/Driver-Drowsiness-Detection/README.md

 The primary objective of this project is to develop a system that can accurately detect when a driver is becoming drowsy and issue alerts to prevent potential accidents.

-### Dataset Description / Logic of the project
+### Logic of the project
 The project utilizes the Dlib library's facial landmark detector, specifically the 68-point facial landmark model, to identify key points on the driver's face.
 By analyzing these landmarks, particularly the eyes, the system determines whether the driver's eyes are open or closed.

-68-Landmark Detector Data
+68-Landmark Detector Data:
 The data file (.dat) for the 68-landmark detector used in the project can be found here.